 Putnam was terrified and angry.
 Smith herself became hysterical, reminding Putnam that this pregnancy would not only destroy his marriage but the career he'd worked so hard to build.
 Smith "owned" him now, she said, which sent the infuriated Putnam beyond his breaking point.

 In the true crime book Above Suspicion, author Joe Sharkey provides a detailed account of Putnam’s crime of passion, its aftermath, and his eventual confession.
-Soon to be a film starring Game of Thrones star Emilia Clarke, the murder of Susan Smith is also a landmark case.
+Now a film starring Game of Thrones star Emilia Clarke (available now on Netflix), the murder of Susan Smith is also a landmark case.
 Mark Putnam—husband, father, killer—is the first active FBI agent ever convicted of homicide.

 Go inside Putnam's confession to his wife with this excerpt from Above Suspicion below.